napoliion/utilix/README.md

 ### TODO
 We want to implement functionality for easy job submission to the Midway batch queue.
 Eventually we want to do the same for OSG.

+It would be nice to port e.g. the admix database wrapper to utilix, which can then be used easily by all analysts.

+The rundb API likely needs to be updated slightly to handle nT schema.